 All workers must provide evidence of eligibility to work in the UK prior to being engaged for work:

-• Right to Work in the UK - Guidance for managers and research staff on our obligations to do right to work checks.
+Right to Work in the UK - guidance for managers and research staff on our obligations to do right to work checks.

-International staff and Immigration
+International staff and immigration

-The University holds a Tier 2, 4 and 5 licenses which allows us to sponsor Non-EEA employees and students.
+The University holds Tier 2, 4 and 5 licenses which allows us to sponsor Non-EEA employees and students.
 Line Managers and research staff each have an essential role to play in ensuring compliance with Home Office regulations.
 In addition to the Right to Work in the UK pages, the following are relevant:

 Induction